On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: The Upper Confidence Bound Mechanism

 \begin{remark} The UCB index subsidy rule is an \emph{index policy} in the sense that the subsidy amount is independent of the information about rejected workers.
 The UCB index subsidy rule demands the smallest budget among all index policies implementing the UCB decision rule.
-We also consider non-index policies and compare the budget.
-See Appendix~\ref{sec: appendix subsidy rule design} for details. \end{remark}
+In Appendix~\ref{sec: appendix subsidy rule design}, we consider a non-index subsidy rule that implements the UCB decision rule with a smaller budget. \end{remark}